astropy/astropy/docs/timeseries/io.rst

 Examples
 --------

 ..
-EXAMPLE START: Reading Other Formats for Storing TimeSeries
+EXAMPLE START: Reading Common Light Curve Formats for Storing Time Series

 If you are reading in a file called :download:`sampled.csv <sampled.csv>` where the time column is called ``Date`` and is an ISO string, you can do::